saruaralam-swd/kitogoo-client/README.md

 # Feature & Functionality:
 - login 2 types of login systems (email/password, google)
 - sign up system add
-- i am use some package (react-router-dom, firebase,  react-icons )
+- i am use some package (react-router-dom, firebase,  react-icons, react-photo-view, react-icons, react-hot-toast, firebase)
 - this project i am use user authentication system
 - And have private routing feature to block unauthorize user.
 - If a user is logged in, only then a user can access this private route.
-- user verify for get data from database (JWT)
+- authorization system (JWT)
 - dynamic title show set based on route